 Again, the Touch Bar shows promise, but it isn’t exactly something that most users need.
 Not all of us are photographers or filmmakers or artists.
 Some use just use their MacBook Pros for productivity because of its streamlined interface and user-friendliness, and those folks – the mainstream consumers that Apple is now starting to include in their target market – don’t have a need for a Touch Bar at all.
 In fact, it might only get in the way and cost them extra for something they’ll hardly use.

 We’d like to see an option for such users.
-We’d like Apple to resuscitate the Touch Bar-free models, and price them cheaper than their Touch Bar counterparts.
+It would be great to see Apple to resuscitate the Touch Bar-free models, and price them cheaper than their Touch Bar counterparts.

 Better keyboard, display and sound

-Sure, Apple has refined the keyboard so that it’s quieter, but it’s still stiffer than what we’re used to, has less travel than most keyboards and still annoyingly loud.
+Sure, Apple has refined the keyboard so that it’s quieter.
+But, it is still stiffer than what we’re used to, has less travel than most keyboards and is still annoyingly loud.
 As far as ergonomics, the new keyboard isn’t the best.
 It’s not that we hate it, but it’s certainly harder to love.
-Of course, we could get used to its quirks, but we’d rather see a better one, especially since we’re already paying a lot.
+Of course, we could always get used to its quirks, but we’d rather see a better one, especially since we’re already paying a lot.
 Better yet, Apple could bring back the old design most of us are partial to, which now seems likely.

-In addition, MacBook Pro designers should take cues from the iPhone X and phase out the bezeled design.
-That’s a lot of valuable real estate wasted, and rolling out a bezel-free screen will give users a bigger display without having to sacrifice size.
-Additionally, by going bezel-free, it’ll give the update a fresher, more modern look.
-Also, a laptop designed to edit 4K media should have a 4K screen option – though, we're hearing that 3K is going to be this laptop's game.
+Rounding the design out, MacBook Pro designers should take cues from the iPhone X and phase out the bezeled design.
+That’s a lot of valuable real estate wasted, and rolling out a bezel-free screen will give users a bigger display without having to sacrifice size — not to mention, giving the 16-inch MacBook Pro 2019 a fresher, more modern look.
+Also, a laptop designed to edit 4K media should have a 4K screen option, though we're hearing that 3K is going to be this laptop's game.

-And, while Apple’s at it, we’d like to see it reconsider those speakers.
+Finally, we’d like to see Apple reconsider those speakers.
 We get that Apple is going for a thinner design, but the speakers in the older MacBook Pros are considerably better.
 With all that technology they come up with, it wouldn’t be that hard to get a premium set of speakers that are louder and have better bass.

 New Intel processor